 The marshlands is essentially a wetland dominated by wild grasses, rushes and or reeds.
 All of which, can be big obstacles while swimming.
 It’s why active dogs, such as Poodles, are often the best suited for these swamp-like conditions.

 Sending in a laid-back or low energy dog breed, such as a Great Pyrenees, may not end well for the dog.
 And while all individual dogs may be different, most Poodles know when to turn on their energy-levels like a switch of a button.

 Modern Hunting Poodles

-While many Poodles dominated in Europe during the hunting glory days, this may not be the case anymore.
+While Poodles dominated Europe during the glory days of hunting, this really isn’t the case anymore.
 Even so, the Standard Poodles have somewhat returned in recent decades to their hunting roots with some breeders.

 As a matter of fact, some establishments in the USA and Canada are now specifically breeding these dogs to be hunting companions and retrievers, once again.
 This meant a bigger focus on a hunting dog’s temperament, as opposed to a companion dog’s.

 Once dog owners get into a serious hunting relationship with their Poodle, they attest that their Poodles are second-to-none when it comes to hunting and retrieving.
 Considering the variety of excellent water retrievers, that’s a bold statement.